-I remember when one of my co-workers once asked me if I would help her plot out a map, and driving directions, so that she could go on a roadtrip to two of the largest shopping malls in the area.
+I remember when one of my co-workers once asked me if I would help her plot out a map, and customized travel directions so that she could go on a road trip to two of the largest shopping malls in the area.

 I’m not always very happy with the driving directions that I get from one of the mapping services on the web, and this was something of a challenge, because the trip would pretty much be a big triangle – Point A to Point B (Plymouth Meeting Mall) to Point C (King of Prussia Mall) to Point A.

 I pretty much had to plot three sets of courses, and try it in at least three mapping programs, until I got some customized travel directions that seemed like they would work best.
 At some point it went from challenging to painful.